GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 Start with the optional `class_name` if needed.
 Then add the `extends` keyword if the class extends a built-in type.
 Following that, you should have the class's docstring:

 {{< highlight gdscript >}}
-# A brief description of the class's role and functionality
+# A brief description of the class's role and functionality.
 #
 # A longer description if needed, possibly of multiple paragraphs.
 Properties and method names
 # should be in backticks like so: `_process`, `x` etc.
 #
-# Notes
-# -----
-# Specific things that don't fit the class's description above.
+# You can use *markdown* in the docstrings.
 #
-# Keep lines under 100 characters long
+# Keep lines under 100 characters long.
 class_name MyNode
 extends Node
 {{< / highlight >}}